manojsonje/Email_spam_detector/README.md

 ```

-## Information of files###

 ### spam_finder :-

-                 program contains varies function to check weither email is spam or not.
+                 program contains various functions to check weither email is spam or not(HAM).
                  spam_finder calculates probeblities of all words in email with respect to spam & Ham.
-                 if formulate optimum probability with Bay's classifier equation.
+                 if formulate optimum probability with Baye's classifier equation.
                  if probabaility with respect to spam is grater than ham then given email is spam.